antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ### ARM64 Performance

-We've been investing sigificantly in improving ARM64 performance, for over a year.
-We're committed to making ARM64 a high-performance platform with .NET.Platform portability and consistency have always been compelling characteristics of .NET.
-This includes offering great performance.
-Up until the 5.0 release, ARM64 has had functionality parity with x64 but was missing some key performance features and investments.
+We've been investing significantly in improving ARM64 performance, for over a year.
+We're committed to making ARM64 a high-performance platform with .NET.
+Platform portability and consistency have always been compelling characteristics of .NET.
+This includes offering great performance wherever you use .NET.
+With .NET Core 3.x, ARM64 has had functionality parity with x64 but was missing some key performance features and investments.
+We're making the first big investments in ARM64 performance in .NET 5.0.

 There are several categories of improvements we're making:

-* Tune JIT optimizations for ARM64.
+* Tune JIT optimizations for ARM64 ([example](https://github.com/dotnet/runtime/pull/35675))
 * Enable and take advantage of ARM64 hardware intrinsics ([example](https://github.com/dotnet/runtime/pull/34486)).
 * Adjust performance-critical algorithms in libraries for ARM64 ([example](https://github.com/dotnet/runtime/issues/34198)).